File Transfer Protocol (FTP)

 A networking protocol between client and server, FTP allows users to download web pages, files, and programs that are available on other services.
 When the user wants to download the information to their own computer, they are using FTP.

 “The ubiquity of the internet in concert with FTP for the electronic exchange of documents quickly gave rise to the paperless office concept.
-Without efficient document delivery, authentication of documents, and — we should add — digital signatures, the internet would be more of a convenience than a path-breaking technology that is transforming the global economy.”
+Without efficient document delivery, authentication of documents, and — we should add — digital signatures, the internet would be more of a convenience than a path-breaking technology.”